 While equipped with the training to do so, a specialist orthodontist does not normally carry out other dental treatment (e.g. fillings or extractions) and specialise in doing orthodontics.

 A specialist orthodontist is a dentist with three additional years of full-time training at university.
 Equivalent to thousands of hours of orthodontic research and education.

 During this speciality training, they attends over 5500 hours of orthodontics lectures, seminars and clinical sessions.

-Dr Mo Al-Dujaili and Dr Azza Al-Ani are locally trained orthodontic specialists in Auckland, at three convenient locations – Epsom, Takapuna and Warkworth.
+Dr Mo Al-Dujaili and Dr Azza Al-Ani are locally trained orthodontic specialists in Auckland, at four convenient locations – Epsom, Takapuna, Warkworth and Howick.

 With 20+ years collective experience in their careers, they are highly qualified specialist orthodontists, and are fantastic at what they do.